cdown/chrisdown.name/index.md

 In my free time I design robust applications with a focus on correctness and ease of operation.
 You can find my public code on [my GitHub][github].

+I'm always interested in hearing about ideas for new projects.
+If you have something you'd like me to help out on,
+<a href="mailto:{{ site.personal.email }}">get in touch</a>.

 [caux]:   http://caux.ch
 [github]: https://github.com/cdown
 [iofc]:   http://iofc.org